tlienart/tlienart.github.io/posts/2021/06/29-qr-iteration.md

 mintoclevel = 2

 descr = """
-    Power method and the QR iteration.
+    Power method and the QR iteration, with code.
     """
-tags = ["linear algebra"]
+tags = ["linear algebra", "code"]
 +++

 # QR for eigen decomposition